The Weird Thing About Today's Internet

 But then came the growth of Twitter and Uber and Salesforce.
 To compete for talent with the big guys in Silicon Valley, the upstarts could offer a job in the city in which you wanted to live.
 Maybe Salesforce wasn’t as sexy as Google, but could Google offer a bike commute from the Mission?

-Fast forward 10 years and the skyline has been transformed.
+Fast-forward 10 years and the skyline has been transformed.
 From Market Street to the landing of the Bay Bridge, in the swath known as South Market or, after the fashion of the day, SOMA, has been reshaped completely by steel and glass towers.
 At times over the last decade, a dozen cranes perched over the city, nearly all of them in SOMA.
-Further south, in Mission Bay, San Francisco’s mini-rust belt of former industrial facilities and cargo piers became just one big gleam of glass and steel on landfill.
+Further south, in Mission Bay, San Francisco’s mini-Rust Belt of former industrial facilities and cargo piers became just one big gleam of glass and steel on landfill.
 The Warriors will break ground on a new, tech industry-accessible basketball manse nearby.
 All in an area once called Butchertown, where Mission Creek ran red to the Bay with the blood of animals.

-So, that’s what I’ll be covering back here at The Atlantic: Technology and the ideas that animate its creation, starting with broad-spectrum reporting on the most powerful companies the world has ever known, but encompassing the fringes where the unexpected and novel lurk.
+So, that’s what I’ll be covering back here at The Atlantic: technology and the ideas that animate its creation, starting with broad-spectrum reporting on the most powerful companies the world has ever known, but encompassing the fringes where the unexpected and novel lurk.
 These are globe-spanning companies whose impact can be felt at the macroeconomic scale, but they exist within this one tiny slice of the world.
 The place seeps into the products.
 The particulars and peccadilloes from a coast become embedded in the tools that half of humanity now finds indispensable.